KamWithK/AnkiconnectAndroid/README.md

 > This setup takes up about 5gb of space on your Android device!
 Ensure you have enough space before setting this up.

 1. Ensure you have set up the latest version of the [desktop local audio server](https://github.com/themoeway/local-audio-yomichan) setup.
-    If you already have the add-on installed, check for updates by navigating to `Tools` → `Add-ons` → (select "Local Audio Server for Yomichan") → `Check for Updates`.
+    If you already have the add-on installed, check for updates by navigating to `Tools` → `Add-ons` → (select "Local Audio Server for Yomitan") → `Check for Updates`.

 2. Generate the Android database.